bradyhouse/house/fiddles/react/fiddle-0017-EnterpriseAgGrid/README.md

     The "0017" react fiddle has been tested successfully.
     ```

-3. This will generate (or update) the [junit.xml](junit.xml) file in the fiddle's root directory.
+    Note - This will generate (or update) the [junit.xml](junit.xml) file in the fiddle's root directory.
 Code coverage details are
     published to the [coverage](coverage) directory.
 These results can be accessed in the web browser by starting live-server
     from the [coverage\lcov-report](coverage/lcov-report) sub-directory.